DiegoMac17/tricoat/README.md

 # Tricoat

-This repository contains the Tricoat project.
+This repository contains the code for the paper "Identifying Progression-Specific Alzheimer’s Subtypes Using Multimodal Transformer".
-Public version under construction.

 Publication can be found at: https://www.mdpi.com/2075-4426/14/4/421

 ## Description